5/4/2021

 Chief Financial Officer

-And I think another opportunity in addition to the EFG is the potential underneath the infrastructure plan and how it is invested in the water filtration, water terrific, and safe.
+And I think another opportunity in addition to the ESG is the potential underneath the infrastructure plan.
+It's all targeted investments in the water filtration and water purification.
+Thank you.

 speaker